 As Head of Breamore I do all that I can, along with the great Tutor team, to make sure your children are happy in school and have all they need to achieve their true potential, while they are with us.
 Our standards are high and all Breamore students are expected to look their best, try their hardest and treat others with respect; this will be our ultimate recipe for success.

-2016-2017 was a very successful year for Breamore.
-We are the current House Music and Inter-House Sports Champions after winning Inter-House dodgeball, benchball, handball, rounders and football competitions!
-Breamore students have worked hard over the past year to claim these titles and we look forward to defending them in 2017-2018!
+2017-18 was a very successful year for Breamore.
+We are the current Inter-House Sports Champions and holders of the House Cup, given for achievement points received by our students.
+Breamore students have worked hard over the past year to claim these titles and we look forward to defending them in 2018-19!

-Year 10 Breamore: Anna Doran & Lynne Sykes
+Year 11 Breamore: Nickie Borras and Lynne Sykes

 As Head of Clarendon, I look forward to working closely with all those in my House and expect 100% effort from all involved, including myself.
 It is expected that being a part of Clarendon means you work to the best of your ability in all aspects and do not quit.